13. React Express Auth Template Overview

 class and you'll find that this pattern is repeated:

-Data is retrieved from the database (including password_hash
+Data is retrieved from the database (including

-Every user object is converted into a User
+values)Every user object is converted into a

-instance to keep the password_hash
+instance to keep thepassword_hash

-The user objects can then be safely returned and used by the controllers.
+values safely contained within the model.The user objects can then be safely returned and used by the controllers.

 Authenticated means "We have confirmed this person is a real user and is allowed to be here"